starshiptr/starshiptr/README.md

 **I build and run the infrastructure other people depend on.**

 IT Specialist at Astrophel Aerospace, a 15 engineer aerospace startup, where I own the network, the servers and the identity stack end to end.
-B.Tech in Computational Biology at SRM Chennai.
 I also design and deliver networks as a paid independent consultant.

 I learn by building real systems and writing down why they are built that way.
 Each repo below is a case study, not a tutorial.